dhable/caffeinatedideas.com/_posts/2013-08-29-taming-nodejs-with-clojurescript.md

 (set! *main-cli-fn* main)
 {% endprism %}

-This small block of code isn't that many lines but performs a fair about of work in that limited space.
+This small block of code isn\'t that many lines but performs a fair about of work in that limited space.
 The first three lines setup a namespace for our code to live in.
 They also import two very important packages from the Clojurescript - the core package and the node.js specific package.
-We'll use those later on in the code.
+We\'ll use those later on in the code.

-On line 5, we define an atom that contains a dictionary of users and the number of times they've been greeted before.
+On line 5, we define an atom that contains a dictionary of users and the number of times they\'ve been greeted before.
 By design, the Clojure language treats all variables as immutable unless we wrap the variable in an [atom][atoms].
-If we wouldn't have wrapped the dictionary in an atom, the application would never change any of the values and appear broken.
+If we wouldn\'t have wrapped the dictionary in an atom, the application would never change any of the values and appear broken.

 On line 7, we define a function that can act as a restify request handler.
 This